 Ransomware is a persisent and growing threat in the world of cybersecurity.
 A specific area of focus involves detecting and tracking payments made to ransomware operators.
-While many attempts towards this goal have not made use of sophisticated machine learning methods, even those that have often result in models with poor precision or other performance issues.
+Many attempts towards this goal have not made use of sophisticated machine learning methods.
+Those that have often result in models with poor precision or other performance issues.
 A two-step method is developed to address the issue of false positives.